Biography Louise Stomps 1900 - 1988

 1943

-During a bombing raid, her apartment at Achenbachstrasse 3 (Berlin-Wilmersdorf) was totally destroyed on November 3, 1943, as was her studio at Neue Grünstrasse 40 (Berlin-Mitte) on November 23, 1943.
-Loss of the majority of the works created until then.
+Her apartment at Achenbachstrasse 3 (Berlin-Wilmersdorf) was completely destroyed in a bombing raid on 3 November 1943, as was her studio at Neue Grünstrasse 40 (Berlin-Mitte) on 23 November 1943.
+Loss of most of the works created until then.

 World War II: War and destruction